 - We have a couple more that are in review that are still related to the SIS fellowship funding and support.

 How did you hear about the SIS fellowship?

-Who was the main influence on your choice to become a basic science researcher?
-How did you decide on this career path?
+Who was the main influence on your choice to become an academic surgeon?
+Several people:

 How did you get involved in surgical infections research?

 I began evaluating when working in the Trauma Research Lab at UVA.
 I have grown more and more focused on Surgical infection research...especially in the ICU.
 As I see it, it is a great opportunity to improve the efficiency of the evaluation and improve the outcomes of our patients.

 Can you describe how the fellowship helped your career?

 It has let me be more involved in the SIS organization and gave me additional support to get work done.

 Have you continued this line of research?